Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 Toy wood blocks stacked up in a play session by a hard of hearing toddler

-LSL speech therapy brought us so many fresh ideas about toys—from reading beloved books in new ways to practicing spatial terms as we slide wood blocks down cardboard tubes.
+Speech therapy brought us so many fresh ideas about toys—from reading beloved books in new ways to practicing spatial terms as we slide wood blocks down cardboard tubes.

 On a serious note, play helps make speech therapy a positive experience for infants and toddlers.
 Hearing loss entails countless doctor visits, tests, and procedures.
 Our brave kids deserve some time with their stuffed animals, wood blocks, and favorite stories.